If you’re wondering where to find the best Christmas lights in Savannah, I can help!

 Gaston, Taylor, and Jones Streets

-I’ve written plenty about the historic homes on Jones Street, so it’s probably no surprise to learn that they’re decorated beautifully for the holidays.
+I’ve written plenty about the historic homes on Jones Street, so it’s probably no surprise to learn that many of the homeowners go above and beyond for the holidays.

 If you’re in the mood for a romantic evening stroll, try walking from the Tattnall intersection all the way to E. Broad and back on Gaston, Taylor, and Jones Streets to see the pretty lights and decorations.

 You can usually count on the 100 blocks of Jones Street (both east and west) to be decorated.
-Much of it is understated, so it won’t show up at night, but it looks pretty if you go for a stroll during the day.
+Much of it is understated and doesn’t feature bright lights, so it looks prettiest if you go for a stroll at dawn or dusk when there is still some light in the sky.

 Related Reading: Is Jones Street Really the Prettiest Street in Savannah?